WolframRhodium/VapourSynth-dpid/README.md

     Used to select the source region of the input to use.

     They can be arrays to specify different shifting for each plane.
+The last value is used for the unspecified planes.

     Only the first value in the array is passed to `resize.Bilinear()`, i.e.